Strawberry Blite

 30 seeds

-Fruit are small, pulpy, bright red, and edible, resembling strawberries, though their taste is more bland.
-The juice from the fruit was also used as a red dye by native North Americans.
-The fruits contain small, black, lens-shaped seeds that are 0.7–1.2 mm long.
-The greens contain vitamins A and C; they are edible raw when young or as a potherb.
+The greens contain vitamins A and C and are edible either raw or cooked.
 If raw they should be eaten in moderation as they contain oxalates.
 The seeds may be toxic in large amounts.

 Strawberry Blite, like most tender greens, grows best in cool weather.
 If you live in an area with a mild winter or hot summers, it is best to plant Strawberry Blite in the spring and fall to avoid bolting in the heat of summer.